kvnptl/robo_nd/README.md

 ###  4. **Map My World** (Mapping and SLAM)
    - Simultaneous Localization and Mapping (SLAM) can be implemented in a number of ways depending on the sensors used via various ROS packages.
 Use a ROS SLAM package and simulated sensor data to create an agent that can both map the world around it, and localize within it.
-Skills you will apply: Mapping and SLAM algorithms, Occupancy Grid Mapping, Grid-based FastSLAM and GraphSLAM, ROS debugging tools, C++.
+Skills apply: Mapping and SLAM algorithms, Occupancy Grid Mapping, Grid-based FastSLAM and GraphSLAM, ROS debugging tools, C++.
-   - TODO: add screenshot of final rtabmap and GIF of rtab map

    - **How to run**:
       1. Terminal 1: `roslaunch my_robot world.launch`